-- Millersville University and Franklin & Marshall College cross-registration opportunities have been established whereby full-time degree-seeking master's seminarians may, upon approval from both institutions, take eligible courses during the fall or spring term and pay Lancaster Seminary tuition.
-Terms of the exchange and forms are available in the registrar's office. - Drew Theological Seminary: Lancaster Seminary has entered into an agreement with Drew Theological Seminary to offer United Methodist doctrine, polity, and history courses on the Drew campus in Madison, New Jersey, or on-line.
+- Millersville University and Franklin & Marshall College: cross-registration opportunities have been established whereby full-time degree-seeking master's seminarians may, upon approval from both institutions, take eligible courses during the fall or spring term and pay Lancaster Seminary tuition.
+Classes taken at Franklin and Marshall College are for language classes only (i.e. Hebrew, Greek).
+Terms of the exchange and forms are available in the Registrar's office. - Drew Theological Seminary: Lancaster Seminary has entered into an agreement with Drew Theological Seminary to offer United Methodist doctrine, polity, and history courses on the Drew campus in Madison, New Jersey, or on-line.
 Lancaster Seminary students who wish to register for the United Methodist courses at Drew will do so in the normal registration process.
 Drew's tuition and fees will be charged to the student's Lancaster Seminary account. - Eastern Mennonite Seminary Lancaster Campus: By special arrangement, degree-seeking students may apply and register for courses offered by EMS Lancaster campus in accordance with EMS policies and procedures. - o Other opportunities as announced.